metacpan/metacpan-cpan-extracted/distros/P/Params-ValidationCompiler/README.md

 In addition to type checks, it also supports parameter defaults, optional parameters, and extra "slurpy" parameters.

-# EXPORTS
+# PARAMETERS

 This module has two options exports, `validation_for` and `source_for`.
 Both of these subs accept the same options:

-- params
+## params

 An arrayref or hashref containing a parameter specification.

 If you pass a hashref then the generated validator sub will expect named parameters.
 The `params` value should be a hashref where the parameter names are keys and the specs are the values.

 If you pass an arrayref and `named_to_list` is false, the validator will expect positional params.
 Each element of the `params` arrayref should be a parameter spec.

 If you pass an arrayref and `named_to_list` is true, the validator will expect named params, but will return a list of values.
 In this case the arrayref should contain a _list_ of key/value pairs, where parameter names are the keys and the specs are the values.

 Each spec can contain either a boolean or hashref.
 If the spec is a boolean, this indicates required (true) or optional (false).

 The spec hashref accepts the following keys:

 - type

     A type object.
 This can be a [Moose](https://metacpan.org/pod/Moose) type (from [Moose](https://metacpan.org/pod/Moose) or
     [MooseX::Types](https://metacpan.org/pod/MooseX::Types)), a [Type::Tiny](https://metacpan.org/pod/Type::Tiny) type, or a [Specio](https://metacpan.org/pod/Specio) type.

     If the type has coercions, those will always be used.

 - default

     This can either be a simple (non-reference) scalar or a subroutine reference.
 The sub ref will be called without any arguments (for now).

 - optional

     A boolean indicating whether or not the parameter is optional.
 By default, parameters are required unless you provide a default.

-- slurpy
+## slurpy

 If this is a simple true value, then the generated subroutine accepts additional arguments not specified in `params`.
 By default, extra arguments cause an exception.

 You can also pass a type constraint here, in which case all extra arguments must be values of the specified type.

-- named\_to\_list
+## named\_to\_list

 If this is true, the generated subroutine will expect a list of key-value pairs or a hashref and it will return a list containing only values.
 The `params` you pass must be a arrayref of key-value pairs.
 The order of these pairs determines the order in which values are returned.

 You cannot combine `slurpy` with `named_to_list` as there is no way to know how to order the extra return values.

+## return\_object

+If this is true, the generated subroutine will return an object instead of a hashref.
+You cannot set this option to true if you set either or `slurpy` or `named_to_list`.

+The object's methods correspond to the parameter names passed to the subroutine.
+While calling methods on an object is slower than accessing a hashref, the advantage is that if you typo a parameter name you'll get a helpful error.

+If you have [Class::XSAccessor](https://metacpan.org/pod/Class::XSAccessor) installed then this will be used to create the class's methods, which makes it fairly fast.

+The returned object is in a generated class.
+Do not rely on this class name being anything in specific, and don't check this object using `isa`, `DOES`, or anything similar.

+When `return_object` is true, the parameter spec hashref also accepts to the following additional keys:

+- getter

+    Use this to set an explicit getter method name for the parameter.
+By default the method name will be the same as the parameter name.
+Note that if the parameter name is not a valid sub name, then you will get an error compiling the validation sub unless you specify a getter for the parameter.

+- predicate

+    Use this to ask for a predicate method to be created for this parameter.
+The predicate method returns true if the parameter was passed and false if it wasn't.
+Note that this is only useful for optional parameters, but you can ask for a predicate for any parameter.

+# EXPORTS

+The exported subs are:

 ## validation\_for(...)